shrutikk/Trace_Monitoring_Tool/README.md

 ![Trace View](./Screenshots/Trace.png)
 #### Metrics View
 This view displays the real-time information of the application.
 It allows the users to keep track of what is happening in the application.
-The various metrics that are reporting are: Resposne Time, Throughput, Memory Usage, CPU Utlization and many more.
+The various metrics that are reported are: Resposne Time, Throughput, Memory Usage, CPU Utlization and many more.
 It also allows to set Custom Metrics by observing particular services or API's of interest.

 ![Trace View](./Screenshots/Metrics_1.png)
 ![Trace View](./Screenshots/Metrics_2.png)